mahdaneh/MultiTask-Learning/README.md

 <img src="./tsne_hmnist_all.png"> t-SNE in the feature space of task MNIST in AMTNN W
-for 8K samples.
-Red: MNIST; blue: MNIST-M; and green: SVHN.
+for 8K samples.<span style="color:red"> MNIST </span>, <span style="color:blue"> MNIST-M</span>, and <span styole="color:green"> green </span>: SVHN.
 As MNIST is more similar to MNIST-M task than SVHN, the samples from these two datasets are palced more nearby in the representation space, learned by our ATMNN.</img>